morgannakonechny/5801-SPORTS/README.md

 ./bin/test <case>
 ```

 Later test cases are evaluated on thresholds rather than completeness due to limited availability.
 Passing all test cases does not guarantee an "A".
 Ensure your work is well-documented and reach out on **Piazza** for questions.
+You may assume that each game is 2 hours long, however this should not be hardcoded.

 ### Case Details